Uber Technologies Inc. (UBER) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Uber Technologies Inc. (UBER) is $47.63, which is $14.49 above the current market price.
-The public float for UBER is 1.99B, and currently, short sellers hold a 2.62% ratio of that float.
-The average trading volume of UBER on March 02, 2023 was 23.80M shares.
+The average price point forecasted by analysts for Uber Technologies Inc. (UBER) is $47.68, which is $13.52 above the current market price.
+The public float for UBER is 1.99B, and currently, short sellers hold a 2.62% ratio of that floaft.
+The average trading volume of UBER on March 09, 2023 was 24.02M shares.

 UBER’s Market Performance

-The stock of Uber Technologies Inc. (UBER) has seen a -4.49% decrease in the past week, with a 11.34% rise in the past month, and a 18.84% gain in the past quarter.
-The volatility ratio for the week is 2.60%, and the volatility levels for the past 30 days are at 4.11% for UBER.
-The simple moving average for the last 20 days is -3.49% for UBER stock, with a simple moving average of 19.94% for the last 200 days.
+UBER stock saw an increase of 3.09% in the past week, with a monthly gain of 0.32% and a quarterly increase of 22.78%.
+The volatility ratio for the week is 3.68%, and the volatility levels for the last 30 days are 3.99% for Uber Technologies Inc. (UBER).
+The simple moving average for the last 20 days is -1.49% for UBER stock, with a simple moving average of 22.51% for the last 200 days.

 Analysts’ Opinion of UBER